Dynamic network analysis: Overview

 meta-networks or high-dimensional networks.
 In contrast, SNA statistical tools focus on single or at most two mode data and facilitate the analysis of only one type of link at a time.

 DNA statistical tools tend to provide more measures to the user, because they have measures that use data drawn from multiple networks simultaneously.
 Latent space models (Sarkar and Moore, 2005) and agent-based simulation are often used to examine dynamic social networks (Carley et al., 2009).
 From a computer simulation perspective, nodes in DNA are like atoms in quantum theory, nodes can be, though need not be, treated as probabilistic.
 Whereas nodes in a traditional SNA model are static, nodes in a DNA model have the ability to learn.
 Properties change over time; nodes can adapt: A company's employees can learn new skills and increase their value to the network; or, capture one terrorist and three more are forced to improvise.
 Change propagates from one node to the next and so on.
 DNA adds the element of a network's evolution and considers the circumstances under which change is likely to occur.

 There are three main features to dynamic network analysis that distinguish it from standard social network analysis.
 First, rather than just using social networks, DNA looks at meta-networks.
 Second, agent-based modeling and other forms of simulations are often used to explore how networks evolve and adapt as well as the impact of interventions on those networks.
 Third, the links in the network are not binary; in fact, in many cases they represent the probability that there is a link.

+Dynamic Representation Learning

+Complex information about object relationships can be effectively condensed into low-dimensional embeddings in a latent space.
+Dynamic systems, unlike static ones, involve temporal changes.
+Differences in learned representations over time in a dynamic system can arise from actual changes or arbitrary alterations that do not affect the metrics in the latent space with the former reflecting on the system's stability and the latter linked to the alignment of embeddings.

+In essence, the stability of the system defines its dynamics, while misalignment signifies irrelevant changes in the latent space.
+Dynamic embeddings are considered aligned when variations between embeddings at different times accurately represent the system's actual changes, not meaningless alterations in the latent space.
+The matter of stability and alignment of dynamic embeddings holds significant importance in various tasks reliant on temporal changes within the latent space.
+These tasks encompass future metadata prediction, temporal evolution, dynamic visualization, and obtaining average embeddings, among others.